 Thailand, on the other hand, is 97% Buddhist, but it is extremely religiously-tolerant so, religion-wise, no matter where you fall you’re not likely to see any problems here.

-I have lived in Thailand for ten years and, as much as I love the country, I can guarantee the government is making it more difficult for western expats to spend long lengths of time here, live here permanently or to create any kind of stable life with long-term prospects.
+I have lived in Thailand for ten years and, as much as I love the country, it seems the Thai government is making it more difficult for western expats to spend long lengths of time here, live here permanently or to create any kind of stable life with long-term prospects.

 That is why, if I had to do it again, I would likely look at Malaysia.
-The country is more stable (no political problems like the ongoing 6-year-plus problems in Thailand), and the government understands that being welcoming to western expats will, in the long run, benefit them.
+The country is more stable (no political problems like the ongoing 10-year-plus problems in Thailand), and the government understands that being welcoming to western expats will, in the long run, benefit them.